Connect With Us

 The Federal National Mortgage Association (Fannie Mae) recently updated how credit scores are calculated for conventional loans - a change designed to benefit borrowers.
 However, understanding how these revised scores are determined can be confusing.

 When two borrowers apply together, the question becomes: Which score is used?
-That’s where my calculator helps simplify the process.
+That's where this calculator helps simplify the process.

 For FHA loans, lenders use the representative credit score (the lower median score).
 For Fannie Mae conventional loans, they now use the average credit score - giving many borrowers a fairer chance at qualifying.